 About the Artist

 Stephanie Soyoung Moon is a contemporary painter specializing in abstract optical art, exploring the dynamic interplay of kinetic movement within the structure of the grid.
-Born in the United States and based in New York.
+Born in the United States and based in New Jersey.
 Moon earned her Bachelor of Fine Arts from the School of Visual Arts and further honed her skills at The Art Students League of New York.
-Her work is included in permanent collections at Dwight Englewood School, New York, and Florida.
+Her work is included in permanent collections at Dwight Englewood School, New York, and Arizona.
 Drawing from her background in graphic design, her technical mastery of painting, and a deep fascination with geometry and mosaic art, her work offers a unique perspective where the grid becomes a portal to a symphony of motion, weaving dimensions.

 Artist Statement